Born: c. 0991 in Arezzo, Italy

 Micrologus de disciplina artis musicae (a theoretical work describing the music of Guido's time) (1025)

-It is likely that Guido was born in France.
+It is likely that Guido was born in or near Arezzo, Italy.
 He served as a Benedictine monk then traveled in 1025 to work for Bishop Theobald in Arezzo, Italy where he lived for some years.
 Although Guido was not a composer, he is included here because his contributions as an early music theorist made it possible for early composers to begin recording their work in manuscript.
 Around 1025 Guido created a system of musical notation using a 4-line staff which has evolved into the system we use today.
 The importance of this work is enormous.
 Before Guido's invention of musical notation, every singer had to memorize the entire chant repertoire.
 Those singers then went on to teach the next generation.
 Small errors in memory or differences of taste caused the chants to change over the years and no two singers would learn a chant precisely the same way.
 Notation made it possible to record a chant in a definitive form for posterity and easier communication.
 Guido's last recorded activity is in 1033.
 His actual death date is unknown.

 Apel, Willi, The Notation of Polyphonic Music 900-1600, 5th ed., Mediaeval Academy of America, 1961, ASIN: 0910956154

 Reese, Gustave, Music in the Middle Ages : With an Introduction on the Music of Ancient Times, W.W.
 Norton & Company, October 1940, ISBN: 0393097501